greydanus/mnist1d/README.md

 * **Still has some real-world relevance.** Though it's low-dimensional and synthetic, this task is arguably more interesting than [Sklearn's datasets](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.datasets) such as two_moons, two_circles, or gaussian_blobs.

-Downloading the dataset (a slightly worse option which doesn't use Pip)
+Downloading the dataset
 --------

-Here's a minimal example of how to download the dataset (available with the github repository):
+Here's a minimal example of how to download the dataset.
+This is slightly worse than installing this repo with pip and generating it from scratch, but it's useful for some cases, and also for double-checking that the procedurally generated dataset exactly matches the one used in the paper and blog post:

 ```
 import requests, pickle